UK Council for Psychotherapy

 All the king's horses and all the king's men couldn't put Humpty together again.
 Nursery Rhyme

 Our Inner-Outer World At times some of us may be caught in our own narcissism tending to be more covert, introvert, yet other times extrovert.
 How we experience the world may not be how others do and this may be puzzling or frustrating for us.
 We may have a hyperactive mind, struggle distinguishing between what is happening inside and outside of us (the inner may swallow the outer) and being in touch with our own personal boundaries may support us (see also Creating & Being In Touch With Our Inner Sanctuary, Our Anchor Points).
 We can become sensitive to anxiety.
 Especially if we needed to be hyper-alert as a child, we may easily fire up our over-active nervous system or continue to be anxious now from echoes in childhood.
 We may continue to be skilled at sending our antennae outwards so we can read, absorb a whole room, atmospheres, others.
 Yet this can be overwhelming or a burden for us at times (e.g. seeing the beauty and ugliness of everything).
+Not only do we affect the environment, but the environment also impacts on us (see also Body, Feelings, Mind, Epigenetics, Environmental Connection, Self-Regulation).
 Sending our antennae also inwards, filtering out any overwhelming sensitivities may support us.
 Acutely sensitive of others' needs - our own feelings needs may go unnoticed where we may struggle to receive, ask for what we need.

 Counselling and psychotherapy in Camden, central London near Kings Cross, sensitivities, walking on eggshells, highly sensitive personality - hsp counselling